pingcap/docs-cn/system-variables.md

 - Range: `[1024, 1073741824]`
 - Unit: Bytes
 - The maximum size of a packet for the MySQL protocol.

+### max_connections

+- Scope: GLOBAL
+- Persists to cluster: No
+- Type: Integer
+- Default value: `0`
+- Range: `[0, 100000]`
+- The maximum number of connections permitted for a single TiDB instance.
+- The value of `0` means no limit.

 ### max_execution_time